fibjs/fibjs.org/docs/manual/module/ifs/util.md

-    "depth": 2, // specify the max depth of the output, defaults to 2 "table": false, // specify if output should be a table, defaults to false "encode_string": true, // specify if string should be encoded, defaults to true "fields": [], // specify the fields to be displayed, defaults to all }
+    "depth": 2, // specify the max depth of the output, defaults to 2 "table": false, // specify if output should be a table, defaults to false "encode_string": true, // specify if string should be encoded, defaults to true "maxArrayLength": 100, // specify max number of array elements to show, set to 0 or negative to show no elements, defaults to 100
+    "maxStringLength": 10000, // specify max string length to output, set to 0 or negative to show no strings, defaults to 10000
+    "fields": [], // specify the fields to be displayed, defaults to all }
 ```